ProteinGym/proteingym-benchmark/docs/decisions/0001-model-validation-decisions.md

 ### Option 3: Install the model's package with runtime dependencies in a virtual env

-The benefit is that in addition to checking the source code, it also checks whether the package can be installed properly.
+The benefit is that in addition to checking the source code, it also checks whether the package can be installed properly and it will be more robust for future usage of the model.
 The drawback is that it has more dependencies, such as using `uv` to create the virtual env and install the package.
 Additionally, it expects a CLI application, such as Typer or Click.

 #### Example